cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/app.html.markdown

 ### Routing

 * `route` - (Optional) Configures how the application will be accessed externally to cloudfoundry.
-  - `default_route` - (Optional, String) The GUID of the default route where the application will be available once deployed.
+  - `default_route` - (Optional, String) The ID of the route where the application will be reachable from once deployed.

 ### Environment Variables